 To earn a B.S.
-Degree in Visual Arts: Electronic Media, students must complete the General Education requirements, 48 credits in required Visual Arts courses and 16 credits in Electronic Media courses, for a total of 64 credits in the major.
+Degree in Visual Arts: Electronic Media, students must complete the Liberal Education requirements, 48 credits in required Visual Arts courses and 16 credits in Electronic Media courses, for a total of 64 credits in the major.
 Credits for experiential learning are considered in satisfying departmental requirements.

 Like the B.A. in Visual Arts, the curriculum is organized into courses of study in three levels:

 - The foundation level allows students to differentiate between authentic personal decisions and those dictated by social and cultural conditions.